congmingwudi/sfdc-links-mgmt/README.md

 # Salesforce DX App

-Salesforce app for managing links displayed on a Lightning component.
+Salesforce app for managing links displayed in a Lightning component.

 Create records for the Link custom object.